IAAlvs/softia_data_app/README.md

 The `.sequelizerc` file is a configuration file for Sequelize CLI (Command-Line Interface).
 It allows you to customize the paths and settings for your Sequelize project.

 ## Scripts
+- `npm run predev`: Generates swagger file that works for documentation.
 - `npm run dev`: Starts the API in development mode using Next.js and Express.js.
+- `npm run prebuild`: Generates swagger file that works for documentation and also modifies routes that are automatically generated.
 - `npm run build`: Builds the Next.js application for production.
 - `npm run prestart`: Executes the build script before starting the API.
 - `npm start`: Starts the API in production mode.